 Home rights defeated by commercial mortgage

-However, in an unreported High Court case last month, an order for sale was made despite the property being the family home, which had been specifically purchased so that the defendants' children could attend specialist schools in the area.
+However, in an unreported High Court case last month, an order for sale was made despite the property being the family home.
+Even more surprisingly, the family home had been specifically purchased so that the defendants' children could attend specialist schools in the area.

 A commercial creditor obtained an order for sale of the defendant's home, despite the defendant's wife having registered a home rights notice.
 The couple occupied the property with their two children and it was classed as a matrimonial home.